Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET performance in physical experiments

 \subsection{Real-world Dataset}

 A diverse real-world dataset was created using 84 custom-fabricated touch tips produced by a 3D printer.
 The design of the touch points, including their positions and sizes, was randomly generated, with pressing depths precisely controlled between 2 mm and 5 mm.
-Data collection was performed using a three-axis linear robot (IGUS, DLE-RG-0001) to ensure precise control over the position and depth of the presses.
-An in-house developed EIT system was utilized for data acquisition as described in \cite{Yang2017}.

 We collected a total of 5700 annotated samples, distributed as follows: 613 samples with 1 touch point, 1,063 with 2 touch points, 1,043 with 3 touch points, 1,004 with 4 touch points, 995 with 5 touch points, 493 with annular touch and 489 with L-shaped touch.
-Each sample consists of a 104-dimensional vector of voltage measurements, which is transformed into a 64x64 E2IM matrix and a 48x48 image representing the press map.
+Each sample consists of a 104-dimensional vector of voltage measurements, which is transformed into a \(64\times64\) E2IM matrix and a \(48\times48\) image representing the press map.
 The samples were randomly shuffled and split into three datasets in a 7:2:1 ratio for training, validation, and testing.
+In addition, we augmented the training set with 30 frames of pure noise (i.e., no-touch) data to better simulate sensor noise and improve model robustness.
 To expedite training, we reused the pre-trained models from the simulation phase for both the PTET algorithm and the baseline DNN algorithm.
 This approach is justified because the pretraining model only captures the fundamental features of voltage measurements and pressure maps.